Where to Find Financial Help During the Coronavirus

 For renters who are suffering lost wages, making rent can be near impossible.

 The best thing to do first is to speak with your landlord or property manager about your financial situation.
 Even if a moratorium doesn’t exist where you live, they might still be able to work with you to avoid eviction or provide some sort of emergency rental assistance.

 4. COVID-19 financial support through crowdfunding

 Crowdfunding can be a valuable alternative to government relief packages if you need help right away but don’t know how to get coronavirus aid quickly.
 Through an online fundraiser, you can find emergency financial assistance and receive funds in your bank account within days of getting your first donations.

 For those who are financially secure, crowdfunding gives them a seamless way to help those affected by COVID-19 and make a real difference.
 It’s never easy asking for help, but know that your friends, family, and even strangers want to lend a hand during this crisis.
 Whether you need help with out-of-pocket-medical expenses related to COVID-19 or you just need help with bills, online fundraising can make all the difference — and quickly.

 If you’re worried about your upcoming credit card bills, know that their many credit card companies are waiving monthly fees and overdraft charges, and some are offering payment deferrals.
 Citizens advice has more information.

 7. Help with phone bills

-In these uncertain times, know that you’re not alone in your struggles.
+In these uncertain times, know that you’re not alone in your financial struggles.
 With a GoFundMe, your community can show up to support you through the coronavirus crisis.
-You can create a fundraiser within minutes on our fundraising platform and begin using donations to pay for groceries, rent, or other bills within just a few days.
+You can create a fundraiser within minutes on our fundraising platform and begin using donations to pay for groceries, rent or other bills within just a few days.
 Start fundraising for coronavirus today and get the help you need quickly.